DJankauskas/avalanche/docs/src/params.md

 You might have noticed that we used the `String` type for our parameters, rather than the more generic `&str`.
 That's because parameters are stored and need to live longer than the function body, and are thus required to be `'static`.
-That means parameter types can't contain non-`-static` references.
+That means parameter types can't contain non-`'static` references.
 However, `static` references like `&'static str` are allowed.